 For Religious members, personal sanctification comes by way of our prayer life, our Marian Total Consecration, and living the vows and virtues of the religious life.
 Our Third Order members also live the Marian Total Consecration, and are joined to the congregation by simple promises.

-As religious, the works of our apostolate include the publishing of books, pamphlets, and our quarterly journal, From the Housetops.
+As religious, the works of our apostolate include the publishing of books, pamphlets, this website and our Internet radio show, Reconquest.
 We reach out to the “man on the street” with our publications by distributing them door-to-door in an effort to spread the faith.
 Another very important aspect of our apostolate is the work of fostering Catholic community life.
 At Saint Benedict Center in Richmond, our religious brothers and sisters work with Third Order members and other faithful to build and maintain a thriving Catholic culture.
 The community provides both an atmosphere conducive to wholesome family life and a hub of missionary activity to convert this nation.

 We are dedicated not only to the Deposit of Faith in its integrity and to sound Catholic morals, but also to the western liturgical patrimony of the Church as we have it in the traditional Roman Rite Mass (the “Extraordinary Form”) and the other sacramental rites associated with it.